revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-A Subject is a special type of Observable that allows values to be multicasted to many Observers.
-The subjects are also observers because they can subscribe to another observable and get value from it, which it will multicast to all its subscribers.
+A Subject is a special type of Observable that allows values to be multicasted to many Observers.The subjects are also observers because they can subscribe to another observable and get value from it, which it will multicast to all its subscribers.

 </blockquote>
 </details>

 ---

-9. How do subjects differ from observable?
+9.How do subjects differ from observable?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)